-The Graduate Group in Archaeology, Classics, and History of Art at Bryn Mawr College is a forum for interdisciplinary collaboration and research among the departments of Classical & Near Eastern Archaeology; Greek, Latin and Classical Studies; and History of Art.
+The Graduate Group in Archaeology, Classics, and History of Art at Bryn Mawr College is a forum for interdisciplinary collaboration and research among the departments of Classical and Near Eastern Archaeology; Greek, Latin and Classical Studies; and History of Art.
 Each of these departments has its own distinguished intellectual tradition and awards its own M.A. and Ph.D. degrees.

 The Graduate Group is distinct for its: